bueler/mcd-extended/c/CONTENTS.md

         done on 1025 x 1025 grid:   error |u-uexact|_inf = 1.986e-08
         real 5.62

-The number of quadrature points matters rather critically in the performance of `bratu.c`, which does more flops per quadrature point than `bratufd.c` does per grid point.
-By default there are 4 quadrature points per element.
+The number of quadrature points matters critically in the performance of `bratu.c`.
+It does more flops per quadrature point than `bratufd.c` does per grid point, and (by default) there are 4 quadrature points per element.

 FIXME NGS not yet implemented